grasshoff/philhistcomp/docs/terminological_continuity/Zwischenbericht.md

        - possible solution: tesseract-config "preserve_interword_spaces=1", thereby identify headers/footnotes as being more distant from main text than lines of main text are from each other
        - problem with this solution: doesn't work for all books (different layouts), see e.g. Ockham's Quodlibetal Questions.
 Method for eliminating irrelevant material must thus be adapted to different book layouts (e.g. for Ockham: use spacy matcher to define pattern "number" for pagenumbers, and pattern "noun/word + number" as well as "spelled out number + quodlibet" for headers).
        - Ideally: different cells with different 'cleaning methods' that can be (de)activated acc. to 'requirements' book-specific layout.
 If not possible, then this is just the price to pay for large scale comp. analyses.
-       - worth to check: project of TU/BU Mannheim (scanning old newspaper), maybe they've already come up with diff. ways to handle complex page layouts?
+       - worth to check: project of UB Mannheim (scanning old newspaper), maybe they've already come up with diff. ways to handle complex page layouts?